-The macaroons shown in the photo were made using this recipe, but about 1/4 teaspoon of almond extract was added to them along with 2 teaspoons of vanilla extract.
+To vary the flavor, add 1/4 teaspoon of almond extract along with 2 teaspoons of vanilla extract.
 Feel free to add more almond extract if you like that flavor in your macaroons, or experiment with other flavors.

 While the basic coconut macaroons are easy and taste great, they can be gussied up in many ways.
 Add some chopped toasted pecans or walnuts to the mixture or add hazelnuts.
 For holidays, you could give them festive color with about 1/2 cup of chopped candied red and green cherries along with 1/2 teaspoon of almond extract and 1 1/2 teaspoons of vanilla.
 Or stir in 1/2 cup of mini chocolate chips and some well-drained chopped maraschino cherries.
 Peanut butter chips, butterscotch chips, and brickle chips are some other good possibilities for add-ins.
 Or add 1/4 to 1/2 cup of multicolored sprinkles to match the season or occasion.
 Add a few drops of food coloring if you'd like.

 You could also dip them in melted chocolate.
 Melt 1 cup of semisweet chocolate chips with 2 teaspoons of vegetable shortening.
 Or drizzle melted chocolate over the tops of the macaroons.